damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ![Upgraded Group page for GitLab 8.4](/images/8_4/design_group.png)

-And issues are also easier to the eye, especially if you're using a smaller
+And issues are also easier on the eyes, especially if you're using a smaller
 window:

 ![Renewed issue design in GitLab 8.4](/images/8_4/design_issue.png)